NodeFactoryIo/nf-web/site/content/blog/so-you-dont-want-your-blockchain-network-to-be-public.md

 - ethereum blockchain
 - private networks
 - permissioned networks
+description: Pros and cons of a public and private blockchain network.
 ---

 We’ve been often approached by clients that don’t feel comfortable with having some of their data shared with the world but are deluded with some myths on the Internet about how a private blockchain is created and works.
 This article will break some of the myths and try to answer most common questions.